1. Are you accepting applications for 2020?

-The deadline for Foundations and Advanced track applicants was February 28, 2017 at midnight Pacific Time.
-Please feel free to review the application.
+The application deadline will be midnight on February 28, 2020.
 While the application asks for potential funding sources to conduct your trial, the CTMC strongly encourages applicants who have not yet been funded to apply.

 When will you decide?

-We made decisions in early spring.
+We will make decisions in early Spring 2020.
 The clinical trial idea synopsis, funding plan and quality of local mentor will be important aspects of the selection process.

 How many people will be accepted into the course?

 The number for the 2020 cohort has not yet been determined.

 2. What sort of clinical research projects are eligible?

 We are looking for applicants who wish to design trials that involve an intervention (drug, device, behavioral intervention, etc.) that is delivered to a patient with a neurological condition.
 Therefore, a single arm study looking at the association between a biomarker and a neurological outcome would generally NOT be well suited for our course.
 It may be the correct next scientific step for the problem, but our course is set up for the design of trials that deliver interventions.
 This might still be a single arm trial (futility design).
 If appropriate for the specific disease area, trial ideas that incorporate historical controls are eligible.